IuliiaKonovalova/madlib_with_python/README.md

 ## Flowchart

-The flowchart represent the logic of the application:
+The flowchart represents the logic of the application:

   ![Flash Card Page](documentation/flowchart_madlib.png)